 An evening service with the Imposition of Ashes.

 We host a simple evening meal of soup, salad and bread on most Wednesday evenings during Lent.
 Agape is Greek for "sacrificial love".
 The church requests a contribution equal to what one would have spent on a more elaborate dinner to help feed the hungry.
 The meals are an opportunity to explore spiritual matters during the Lenten season while sharing in fellowship with others.
+While the Church is keeping our community safe, Lenten Meditations were held using Zoom.
+Here are the videos on YouTube.

 Communion and the Office of Tenebrae are celebrated on the Thursday before Easter Tenebrae (Latin "Shadows") is an ancient and moving liturgy which traces the events of Holy Week through the crucifixion.